 The chemistry degree at Colorado School of Mines consists of a total of 133.5 credit hours and is founded in rigorous fundamental science, complemented by application of these principles to minerals, energy, materials or environmental fields.
 For example, specific BS curricular tracks emphasizing environmental chemistry or biochemistry are offered along with a more flexible track which can be tailored to optimize preparation consistent with students’ career goals.
 Those aspiring to enter PhD programs in chemistry are encouraged to include undergraduate research beyond the minimum required among their elective hours.
 Others interested in industrial chemistry may choose area of special interest courses in chemical engineering or metallurgy, for example.
 A significant number of students complete degrees in both chemistry and chemical engineering as an excellent preparation for industrial careers.
 Sustainability and the principles of green chemistry are valued throughout the curriculum and are the focus of many of the research areas.

-The instructional and research laboratories located in the Chemistry and Geochemistry Department contain extensive instrumentation for gas chromatography, high-performance liquid chromatography, ion chromatography, supercritical-fluid chromatography, inductively-coupled-plasma-atomic emission spectroscopy, field-flow fractionation, mass spectrometry, nuclear magnetic resonance spectrometry (solids and liquids), infrared spectrophotometry, visible-ultraviolet spectrophotometry, microscopy, X-ray photoelectron spectrometry and thermogravimetric analysis.
+The instructional and research laboratories located in the Chemistry Department contain extensive instrumentation for gas chromatography, high-performance liquid chromatography, ion chromatography, supercritical-fluid chromatography, inductively-coupled-plasma-atomic emission spectroscopy, field-flow fractionation, mass spectrometry, nuclear magnetic resonance spectrometry (solids and liquids), infrared spectrophotometry, visible-ultraviolet spectrophotometry, microscopy, X-ray photoelectron spectrometry and thermogravimetric analysis.

 A significant number of students complete degrees in both chemistry and chemical engineering as an excellent preparation for industrial careers.
 Sustainability and the principles of green chemistry are valued throughout the curriculum and are the focus of many of the research areas.